mridulaac/zelbytes-arduino/TASK4/README.md

 * Connected a soil moisture sensor and comparator module.
 * Recorded moisture readings for dry and wet soil.
 * Calibrated threshold values for moisture detection.

+## DAY11: Multisensor Serial Dashboard
+.
+Connected ldr,DHT22,Ultrasonic sensor, Soil moisture into a single circuit.
+.
+Observed the readings and made a table(day11_unity_table.md) in docs